open-telemetry/opamp-spec/specification.md

                        │                                       │
 ```

-Important: if the Agent does not follow these rules the operation may result in
+Important: if the Client does not follow these rules the operation may result in
-an infinite loop of messages sent back and forth between the Agent and the
+an infinite loop of messages sent back and forth between the Client and the
 Server.

 ### Agent Status Compression

-The Agent notifies the Server about Agent's status by sending AgentToServer messages.
+The Client notifies the Server about Agent's status by sending AgentToServer messages.
 The status for example includes the Agent description, its effective configuration,
 the status of the remote configuration it received from the Server and the status
 of the packages.
 The Server tracks the status of the Agent using the data
 specified in the sub-messages referenced from AgentToServer message.

-The Agent MAY compress the AgentToServer message by omitting the sub-messages that have not changed
+The Client MAY compress the AgentToServer message by omitting the sub-messages that have not changed
 since that particular data was reported last time.
 The following sub-messages can be subject
 to such compression:
 [AgentDescription](#agentdescription-message),